evanshortiss/unlockplaces-node/README.md

 ==============

 ## About
-A node.js module to make interfacing with the Unlock Places API easy.
+A node.js module to make interfacing with the Unlock Places API by <a href="http://edina.ac.uk/">EDINA</a> easy.
 The API documentation is available <a href="http://unlock.edina.ac.uk/places/introduction" target="_blank">here</a>.

 ## Install
 Install as a standard npm module.